Things to Know About the Coronavirus (COVID-19)

-Coronavirus is known before as a novel coronavirus (nCoV).
-Now it changed into coronavirus disease 2019 abbreviated as COVID-19.
+Coronavirus is popular before as a novel coronavirus (nCoV).
+Now it changed into coronavirus disease 2019, abbreviated as COVID-19.

 According to research, the virus is almost the same as MERS-CoV and SARS-CoV.

-Both are of a severe virus while coronavirus is mild but spreads faster.
+Both are severe viruses, while coronavirus is mild but spreads faster.

 It ranges from a common cold and becomes more severe if the infected person has poor health.

-Several known coronaviruses are circulating in animals but not yet infected any humans.
+Several known coronaviruses circulate in animals but have not yet infected any humans.